yousefelassal/quote-cron/README.md

 > A fine quotation is a diamond on the finger of a man of wit, and a pebble in the hand of a fool.

 > Don't smother each other.
 No one can grow in the shade.

+> The more sand that has escaped from the hourglass of our life, the clearer we should see through it.